 - Preheat oven to 500 degrees F. Line a baking sheet with parchment or a silicone mat; set aside.

-- Add milk mixture and vanilla and stir lightly until rough dough forms.
+- Add buttermilk and vanilla and stir lightly until a rough dough forms.

-- Place baking sheet in oven; reduce heat to 425 degrees and bake for 10-15 minutes or until golden brown.
+- Place baking sheet in oven, reduce the heat to 425 degrees, and bake for 10-15 minutes, or until light golden brown and baked through.

 Apple Jam: